devote/HTML5-History-API/README.md

 ENGLISH
 =============================================================================================================

-Library emulates the HTML5 History API in older browsers.
+This Javascript library provides an emulation of HTML5 History API for older browsers.

-Library that does not add unnecessary methods forcing them to study, and operates under the specification of w3c, the interface History.

-For example I can give a short code to work with her.

-In principle we are working with HTML5 History API as described for example here http://diveintohtml5.info/history.html or on the specification http://www.w3.org/TR/html5/history.html#the-history-interface

-That is a very brief example:

-on pure JS:
+The library operates according to W3C specification, adding no new or incompatible methods.
+The library can be used exactly as described, for example, in Dive Into HTML5 book (http://diveintohtml5.info/history.html) or in the History API Specification (http://www.w3.org/TR/html5/history.html#the-history-interface).

+Example of using the library in the pure JS context:

 ```html
 <!DOCTYPE html>